chilian/password-evaluator/README.md

 ## Get the code

-The Password-Evaluator uses [CoffeeScript](http://jashkenas.github.com/coffee-script) and [Uglifier](https://github.com/lautis/uglifier).
+The password-evaluator uses [CoffeeScript](http://jashkenas.github.com/coffee-script) and [Uglifier](https://github.com/lautis/uglifier).
 You can find the source at the Folder "src".

 ## TODO